mrkshllr/BiXT/README.md

 We use the same training script to finetune models trained on 224x224 images on the larger resolution 384x384.

 For ease of use, we define separate models that are automatically initialised with the weights of the model pretrained on the smaller resolution, see [here](https://github.com/mrkshllr/BiXT/blob/main/timm/models/bixt.py#L75) (e.g. `bixt_ti_t64_p16_ft384`).
-To automatically load the correct weights, the path to the respective model checkpoint needs to be added to the [model definition](https://github.com/mrkshllr/BiXT/blob/main/timm/models/bixt.py#L75) as:
+To automatically load the correct weights, the path to the respective model checkpoint needs to be added to the [model definition](https://github.com/mrkshllr/BiXT/blob/main/timm/models/bixt.py#L75) as `file='<checkpoint_path>'` configuration argument:
 ```
 'bixt_ti_l64_p16_ft384': _cfg_384(file='<Path_to_pretrained_model>/model_best.pth.tar')
 ```

 Finetuning can then be started akin to training, either via the provided [finetuning scripts](experiment_scripts/train_bixt_ti_l64_p16_ft384) or by passing the appropriate arguments to
 ```
-python3 train_BiXT.py --model bixt_ti_l64_p16_ft384_e800 --input_size 3 384 384 --pretrained --seed 42 --lr 2.5e-5 --sa_drop_path 0.05 --ca_drop_path 0.05 --workers 6 --torchcompile inductor --data_path $DATAPATH --batch_size_per_gpu 512 --epochs 30 --weight_decay 0.05 --sched cosine --reprob 0.0 --smoothing 0.0 --warmup_epochs 0 --drop 0.0 --opt lambc --mixup .8 --cutmix 1.0 --bce_loss --color_jitter 0.3 --three_augment --output_dir $OUTPUT_DIR
+python3 train_BiXT.py --model bixt_ti_l64_p16_ft384 --input_size 3 384 384 --pretrained --seed 42 --lr 2.5e-5 --sa_drop_path 0.05 --ca_drop_path 0.05 --workers 6 --torchcompile inductor --data_path $DATAPATH --batch_size_per_gpu 512 --epochs 30 --weight_decay 0.05 --sched cosine --reprob 0.0 --smoothing 0.0 --warmup_epochs 0 --drop 0.0 --opt lambc --mixup .8 --cutmix 1.0 --bce_loss --color_jitter 0.3 --three_augment --output_dir $OUTPUT_DIR
 ```
 Make sure to pass the correct `model` name, `input_size` and `pretrained` flag as shown above.
 > [!NOTE]
-> In contrast to training, we used a **total batch-size** of 512 images for our finetuning experiments, as well as a smaller learning rate and no warmup steps (see hyperparameters above).
+> In contrast to training from scratch, we used a **total batch-size** of 512 images for our finetuning experiments presented in the paper, as well as a smaller learning rate and no warmup steps (see hyperparameters above).

 &nbsp;
 ## Evaluating BiXT models